 Just below the Royal Mile, a network of once-abandoned houses and narrow alleyways known as The Real Mary King’s Close has been standing ever since the 17th century.
 In a company of costumed guides, even if ghost stories make you jump, you can go deep down into the lost streets.

-The tour is very informative, suitable for all ages and you get to relive the history.
+The tour is very informative and suitable for all ages and you get to relive the history.
 With the help of knowledgeable guides and stories they tell, you’ll be introduced to the city’s past, and you’ll be fascinated by how people lived, worked and survived through that era.

 No pictures are allowed on this tour but don’t let that diminish the amplitude of the overall experience as you grasp a deeper understanding of living conditions in the underground labyrinths.